mildlyinternet/mildlyinternet.github.io/_posts/code/rspec/2016-04-09-clean-and-simple-factorygirl.md

 FactoryGirl.build(:user, first_name: "Joe")
 ~~~

-### Sequences
+## Sequences

 This is nice, but most apps get a lot more complicated than that.
-Let's say we
+Imagine we
 have a unique constraint on the user's email.
 If we try to create more than one
 `User` with the default values, it'll error on the unique constraint!
 So rather
 than specifying a different email in every single test, FactoryGirl provides